 What is the course about?

 This course has a duration of 17 weeks and it aims to: Introduce learners to concepts of digital promotion that can be used in a business setting.
-The objectives of these qualifications are to help learners to: Progress to other related general and/or vocational qualifications Develop their understanding of a wide range of topics - including search engine optimisation (SEO), data protection and social media
+The objectives of these qualifications are to help learners to: Progress to other related general and/or vocational qualifications and develop their understanding of a wide range of topics - including search engine optimisation (SEO), data protection and social media.

 In order to undertake this course, you must have English at Level 1.
-You will need to know how to use an electrical device such as; a computer, laptop or tablet due to the delivery of the course being all online
+You will need to know how to use and have access to an electrical device such as; a computer, laptop or tablet due to the delivery of the course being all online

 Unit 1: Digital Promotion for business